 Indeed, this had to have been one of the highlights of a visit to Death Valley National Park.

-Darwin Falls is in Death Valley National Park.
+Darwin Falls is in Death Valley National Park near Panamint Springs in Inyo County, California.
+It is administered by the National Park Service.
 For information or inquiries about this area as well as current conditions, visit the NPS website.

 We then drove about another 30 miles to get within a mile west of the Panamint Springs Resort area.